 - Ordnance Survey map(s) of the area(s) you will be in (get the old-school paper version – it won’t run out of battery)

 - compass, if doing significant amount of navigation (especially in the mountains and moorlands)

 It sounds like quite a lot of stuff, and it is.
 But I’d argue that all of these things are essential.
 That’s why you need to pack smart, and invest in high-quality, lightweight gear.

 The Mountain Bothies Association (MBA) maintains over 100 bothies across Scotland.
 These basic shelters (usually old abandoned buildings) are typically found in remote, mountainous areas.
 They provide protection from the elements although usually have very few (if any) facilities.

 Bothies can be a welcome alternative to sleeping in a tent, especially if the weather takes a turn for the worst.
 However, you can’t reserve a place in one, and you might have to share it with others.
 Worst case scenario, the bothy might be full, in which case you will need to sleep outside.
 (Top tip: always be prepared to camp, just in case!)

 The MBA has developed a Bothy Code which all visitors must follow.
 As with the Outdoor Access Code, it’s mostly common sense.
 Take all rubbish out with you, leave the place as you would wish to find it, make other visitors welcome, ensure the doors and windows are properly closed and any fire is out before you leave… That sort of thing.

-If you’re interested in giving bothying a go, check out the excellent Scottish Bothy Bible.
+If you’re interested in giving bothying a go, I can wholeheartedly recommend the excellent Scottish Bothy Bible.

 Additional Hints & Tips For Wild Camping In Scotland